skagedal/blog.skagedal.tech/_posts/2023-02-02-docker-context-environment-variable.md

 ---
 layout: post
-title:  "The DOCKER_CONTEXT environment variable"
+title:  "The DOCKER_CONTEXT environment variable and testing"
 ---
-Allright, so let's continue on the pull request for supporting docker context.
+Allright, so let's continue on the pull request for supporting docker context that I discussed in [this post](/2023/01/31/test-containers-and-docker-context.html).

 I wanted to support the `DOCKER_CONTEXT` environment variable.
 I also wanted to improve testing.